galaxyproject/galaxy-cloudman-playbook/README.md

 you still need to ssh, set `--extra-vars cleanup=no` in the above command.
 Before creating the image, however, you must rerun the entire playbook with that flag set or run it with `--extra-vars only_cleanup=yes` to run the cleanup tasks only.
+After the build process completes, create a machine image using the API or the cloud dashboard.

 ### Customizing
 A configuration file exposing adjustable options is available under